siddharth-pro/gitSiddharth.github.io/projects.md

 * Tools used: Questasim, Xilinx ISE and Quartus II
 [View Project](https://github.com/ThomasHornschuh/elua)

-### Design of an I2C to read data from LM75
+### Design of an I2C to read data from LM75A
-* Implemented  in  readable VHDL code
+* Implemented  in  readable verilog code
-* Clean module structure
+* Address and data cycles are as per the datasheet of LM75A
-* Leverages FuseSoC as build system
+* Temperature data is obtained in hexadecimal
-* Testbenches can be run with Xilinx ISE, Xilinx Vivado and GHDL
+* Design is verified on cyclone IV FPGA board
 [View Project](https://github.com/ThomasHornschuh/elua)